 I am from a country outside the EEA or Switzerland

-If you come to the Netherlands for 90 days or less, you will usually need a visa and a letter of invitation from the Dutch company you will visit.
-There must be information in this letter about why you are coming, and how long you will be staying.
-There is an online tool on the IND website where you can fill in your nationality to find out what you must do to get a short-stay visa.
-You can also download a form there, that Dutch companies can fill out instead of an invitation letter.
+If you come to the Netherlands for 90 days or less, you will usually need a short-stay visa, also called a Schengen visa.
+There is an online tool on the IND website where you can fill in your nationality to find out whether you need a short-stay visa, and if so, how to go about getting one.

 I am from a country outside the EEA or Switzerland, and I have a valid residence permit for an EEA country or Switzerland